ChrisMats/SWAP_with_DDP/README.md

 - All input options need to be modified in the _params.json_ file.\
 ``` cd your_path/SWAP_with_DDP```\
 ```python classification.py --params_path params.json```
-- About the params, if you increase the num_worksers and notice it is slow, you should set it back to 0 or 1.
-This is a problem that occurs with pytorch DDP.
+- About the params, if you increase the num_workers and notice that it is slow, you should set it back to 0 or 1.
+This is a problem that occurs occasionally with pytorch DDP.

 ## Distributed training using SLURM